 Your website or online store is a place customers should easily manoeuvre around and search for the product they require.
 In addition to the website’s ease of use, many use a chat feature.
 This is a useful integration to boost customer satisfaction.

 For instance, a chat can be initiated when a customer has visited a certain number of pages or is a returning visitor.
 The feature provides customers with the ability to ask questions about a product or service.
 Creating a seamless customer experience can result in returning customers and word-of-mouth promotion.
 It is therefore important to capture their experience.

 - Create customer experience invitations from new eCommerce orders

 - Initiate chat after customer has clicked on 3 separate pages

-- Add link for customer to review experience at the end of checkout process
+- Add a link for customers to review the experience at the end of the checkout process

 Customer Experience & Customer Support Integrations